extentia-alexa/FunnyQuoter/README.md

 5. Copy the Sample Utterances from the included file speechAssets/SampleUtterances.txt.
 Click Next.
 6. Select the Lambda ARN for the skill Endpoint and paste the ARN copied from above.
 7. Select *Account Linking* to *No*.
 Click Next.
-8. [optional] go back to the skill Information tab and copy the appId.
+8. Go back to the skill Information tab and copy the appId.
 Paste the appId into the index.js file for the variable APP_ID, then update the lambda source zip file with this change and upload to lambda again, this step makes sure the lambda function only serves request from authorized source.
+9. Add you audio file paths in array audioPathArray in the index.js file.
+Preference to store audio file should be on amazon s3.
+Audio should have public read access.
-9. You are now able to start testing your sample skill!
+10. You are now able to start testing your sample skill!
 You should be able to go to the [Echo webpage](http://echo.amazon.com/#skills) and see your skill enabled.
-10. Your skill is now saved and once you are finished testing you can continue to publish your skill.
+11. Your skill is now saved and once you are finished testing you can continue to publish your skill.